MrPixle2022/Documentaion/C/Pointers.md

 # Pointers:

-pointers are variables whose value is the address to another variable, they basically store the address of another variable.
+pointers are variables whose value is the address of another variable, they basically store the address of another variable.

 but why?, in c data is passed by value, their are no reference passed types for a complex struct the entire thing will be copied, pointers allows us to pass the memory reference and extract those values and free them when they are not needed.